Faiza1987/HairSalon.Solutions/README.md

 * Program should allow the user to get a list of all stylists on the database.
 * Program should allow the user to save stylists to the database.
-* Program should should allow user to update stylist information (name, client) in the database.
+* Program should allow user to update stylist information (name) in the database.
-* Program should allow user to update client information (name, stylist) in the database.
+* Program should allow user to add a client to the stylist in the database.
-*
-*
-*
-*
+* Program should allow user to delete a stylist from the database.
+* Program should allow user to delete a client from the stylist list and the database.

 #### Technologies Used
   * Atom - Open-source, hackable code editor running on the Electron framework.
+  * C#
+  * MySQL database
+  * phpMyAdmin
+  * HTML
+  * Bootstrap

 #### Support and Contact Details
   * If you encounter any bugs or would like to make suggestions regarding this project, please feel free to open an issue within the repository or email me at faiza.ahsan1222@gmail.com